 First and foremost, it means to be data-driven in our planning and execution; to make informed decisions based on data and research.
 In this series, we examine how to become a more data-driven communications professional.

 In the previous step, we transformed our open-ended questions from Part 2 into variables and data sources.
 In this step, we will now construct the foundation of true data-driven PR: the hypothesis.

-Isn’t data the basis of data-driven PR?
+Isn’t data the basis of data-driven PR and communications?
 Yes and no. What we call data-driven today was once called evidence-based decision-making.
-Data by itself isn’t necessarily helpful; data that fuels decision-making is.
+Data by itself isn’t necessarily helpful; data and insight that fuels decision-making is.
 To make the transition from raw data to decision-making fodder requires us to use data to prove or disprove something.

 In the scientific method, when we set out to prove or disprove something, we are constructing a hypothesis.

 In data-driven PR, a hypothesis is a statement we intend to prove true or false through the use of the scientific method.
 Let’s return to our question from parts 2 and 3:

 What do customers like or dislike about the taste of espresso?